ethteck/pokemonsnap/README.md

 3. Build sm64tools: `cd sm64tools && make && cd ..`
 4. Split the rom: `./splitrom.sh`
 5. Re-assemble the rom: `cd pokemonsnap && make`

-Currently the crc check is broken, but I'll be working on fixing that shortly.
-You can diff the baserom with the pokemonsnap.bin to confirm the produced rom is identical.